Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Belt loops can help maintain a snug fit and when used, can create a kangaroo pouch to quickly stash gloves; (photo/Eric Phillips)

-These women’s ski bibs are an investment for smart pockets, stylish and comfortable fit, and excellent fabrics.
-Each of them has a drawback or two but still near-premium details.
+These women’s ski bibs are an investment in smart pockets, a stylish and comfortable fit, and excellent fabrics.
+Each has a drawback or two, but they still have near-premium details.

 If you mostly backcountry ski or splitboard, your bibs will likely experience more abrasion due to wearing a loaded pack with a hip belt, transitioning with the equipment, being exposed to the elements without shelter, or operating a snowmobile (and trailer) for access.
 If you snowmobile, it’s easy to beat up your apparel while maneuvering and riding the machine.

-In that case, we recommend investing in a bib that is a more durable, premium option like the Ortovox Women’s 3L Deep Shell Bib Pants ($650), which will help protect you and keep you comfortable in the backcountry.
-Other options in this price tier include the Jones Snowboards Women’s Shralpinist Stretch Recycled Bibs ($500).
+In that case, we recommend investing in a bib that is a more durable, premium option like the Ortovox Deep Shell Bib Pants ($650), which will help protect you and keep you comfortable in the backcountry.

-Generally, top-priced apparel also boasts the highest level of waterproofness, breathability, and durability plus sustainable manufacturing, ease of use, and an enjoyable, softer, quieter textile.
+Generally, top-priced apparel also boasts the highest level of waterproofness, breathability, durability, sustainable manufacturing, ease of use, and an enjoyable, softer, quieter textile.

 Frequently Asked Questions

-Bibs are great at one thing pants just can’t do: keeping snow, moisture, cold temps, and wind out from your waist up.
-With better coverage, protection, and greater adjustability than ski pants, bibs are an excellent investment for those who ski or snowboard in a wide variety of conditions.
+Bibs are great at one thing pants can’t do: keeping snow, moisture, cold temps, and wind out from your waist up.
+With better coverage, protection, and greater adjustability than ski pants, bibs are an excellent investment for those who ski or snowboard in various conditions.

 Depending on the design, bibs can provide more pockets than pants.
-If the fabric reaches up to the chest, designers typically add at least one pocket to the torso.
+If the fabric reaches the chest, designers typically add at least one pocket to the torso.

 Female skier opening jacket over Patagonia Powder Town Bibs